devreplay/devreplay-pattern-generator/README.md

             "repo": "streem"
         }
     ],
-    // You can define projects by another file "projects_path": "data/projects/rails_Ruby.json",
+    // (Option) You can define projects by another file "projects_path": "data/projects/rails_Ruby.json",
     // (Option) Projects that you want to apply "applied_projects": [